lavague-ai/LaVague/docs/docs/contributing/documentation.md

 pip install mkdocs mkdocs-jupyter mkdocs-material
 ```

-- To see your changes in realtime, start serving the documentation locally with
+- To see your changes in real-time, start serving the documentation locally with
 ```
 mkdocs serve
 ```